humayandev/mini-e-commerce-spa/README.md

 ### Brief Description
 #### Features added - Homepage (dummy 6 products only), Products details, cart sidebar, checkout as per instructions.
-#### Features not added - login systems, authentication, payment integration.
+#### Features not added - login systems, authentication, payment integration, Shop, About, Contact menu created but not added any design.

 ### How to run locally
 #### clone repository and run below command